dhis2/dhis2-docs/src/commonmark/en/content/implementation/localization-of-dhis2.md

 the localization of the metadata content in the database.
 It is possible to translate individual objects through the maintenance app, but in order to better support a standard translation workflow, a specialized app has been developed for this purpose.
-The DHIS 2 translation app can be used to translate all metadata (data elements, categories, organization units, etc) into any locale which is present in the database.
+The DHIS 2 **Translation app** can be used to translate all metadata (data elements, categories, organization units, etc) into any locale which is present in the database.

-To get started, simply choose the "Translations" app from the top level menu.
+To get started, simply choose the **Translations app** from the top level menu.

 ![](resources/images/i18n/translations_app.png)

-1. To get started, choose the type of object you wish to translate from the drop-down menu, such as "Data elements".
+1. Choose the type of object you wish to translate from the **Object** drop-down menu, such as "Data elements".

-2. Next, be sure you have set the "Target locale" to the correct language.
+2. Be sure you have set the **Target Locale** to the correct language.

 3. Choose the specific object you wish to translate, and translate each of the properties (Name, Short name, Description, etc).
-These properties will vary from object to object.
+These properties vary from object to object.

 4. Press "Save" when you are done translating the specific object to save your changes.

+> **Note**
+>
-Note that you can search for a specific term using the search feature in the upper right hand corner of the app.
+> You can search for a specific term using the search feature in the upper right hand corner of the app.